-- Pro-Lab and other labs provide full EPA lead paint testing.
+- Many labs provide full EPA lead paint testing.
 Not instant. - Mold assessors like these as they are billable. - The Lab Tests, compared to Instant Tests, tests for lead paint not only on surfaces but also in older layers of paint.
 Submit a chip of paint.